 I have a small yard, so I’m always looking for ways to squeeze in as many plants as possible.
 Growing my potatoes in cages is one of the ways that I do that.
 With this method, I can grow a crop of potatoes in as little as two square feet, and I don’t have to do any digging either.
 But the real icing on the cake?
 I actually end up with more potatoes by growing them this way.

 Want to try it out for yourself?
-Here’s how to grow potatoes in a cage:
+Here’s how to grow potatoes in a cage.

-Step 1: Form your cage(s).
-You can use wire mesh or stiff plastic netting.
-Whichever you choose, you’ll need a piece that’s five feet long and at least three feet tall for each cage that you plan to make.
+Form cages for your potatoes out of wire mesh or stiff plastic netting.
+Whichever you choose, you’ll need a piece that’s five-feet long and at least three-feet tall for each cage that you plan to make.

-Once you’ve rounded up your materials, simply form the mesh into a two foot wide circle, and bend the ends together to hold the shape.
+Once you’ve rounded up your materials, simply form the mesh into a two-foot wide circle, and bend the ends together to hold the shape.

-Step 2: Position your cage(s) where you want them.
+Position your cage(s) where you want them.
 Stake them down, if you live in a windy area.
 Then, line the bottom and the first few inches of the sides in wet newspaper.
 This will help to keep the soil in.

-Step 4: Cover the potatoes with soil.
+Cover the potatoes with soil.
 Three inches is pretty typical, but consult the instructions that came with your potatoes.
 Finish by giving them a good watering.

-Step 5: Continue watering your plants regularly, and deeply.
+Continue watering your plants regularly, and deeply.
 They need about an inch of water each week.

-Step 6: Add more material as they grow.
+Add more material as they grow.
 Watch for the potato plants to break through the surface and extend about six inches.
 Then, add a couple inches of soil, leaves or straw.
 Continue adding material for the next month.